Have you watched the movie Apocalypto?

 The interesting thing about this question is that most of the time the answer that comes from you and the answer that comes from your customers would be totally different.
 The competitor you had in mind sometimes wouldn’t even make the list.
 It is crucial to know who you are competing against with.
 It is quintessential to acknowledge why and how they became your competitors.

 3. How good was their experience with you?

-Every customer is different and sometimes what you do works for some.
-This helps you to create insightful customer profiles
+Every customer is different, and sometimes what you do works for some.
+This helps you create insightful customer profiles.

 4. What do they like in your products?

 Knowing this is truly vital for your product lifecycle.
-You will be able to market your products better if you realize where your products excel.
+You can market your products better if you realize where your products excel.

 5. How do they choose between different products?